m0nad/msfsuggester/README.md

 ============

-Msfsuggester is a tool that parse OpenVAS XML output and suggest an exploit form metasploit with a msfcli command line.
+Msfsuggester is a tool that parse OpenVAS XML output and suggest an exploit from metasploit with a msfcli command line.

 Installation
 --